 An interesting fact about the life cycle of the clover mite is that they reproduce parthenogenically, or without fertilization.
 Each female has the ability the lay 70 eggs which can mature in as little as 30 days if conditions are right - meaning a clover mite population can grow fairly large, fairly quickly.
 Females lay their eggs throughout the summer and fall; some adults and eggs then overwinter in warm, dry, safe locations.
 In the spring when the temperatures reach above freezing, the eggs hatch, mature, and the new adults begin to reproduce.

 Clover mites are plant feeders and feed by sucking on the plant juices of clover, grasses, plants, and weeds.
 Clover mites can be found outside in large numbers feeding on lawns and other plants.
 In the fall, they enter homes and other buildings through cracks and crevices in the exterior walls and around windows and doors while searching for a spot to overwinter.

 Clover Mite Damages

-The biggest concern when it comes to clover mites are the stains that they can cause inside a home or other building.
+The biggest concern when it comes to clover mites is the stains that they can cause inside a home or other building.
 They are very tiny and travel together in very large numbers.
 Inside a home, they can easily become squished on rugs, clothing, and furniture leaving unsightly stains behind.